 Is your service marketing broken?

-In 2017, service and parts sales totaled $114 billion for new vehicle dealerships.
+In 2018, service and parts sales totaled over $116 billion for new vehicle dealerships.
 An increase of nearly $2 billion from 2017.

 Drivers need to service their vehicles far more often than they buy new ones.
 Yet the majority of dealership marketing is focused on sales, not service.